Dawn Buckingham

-Dawn Buckingham (February 21, 1968) is Land Commissioner of Texas.
+Dawn Buckingham (born February 21, 1968) is an American physician and politician who has served as Land Commissioner of Texas since 2023.
 She was elected in November 2022 and sworn in on January 10, 2023.
-She was a state Senator from 2017 to 2023.
+A member of the Republican Party, she served as a state Senator from 2017 to 2023.
 She worked as a surgeon before being elected Land Commissioner.
-She is the first woman in the state of Texas history to serve as Land Commissioner.
+She is the first woman in Texas history to serve as Land Commissioner.

 Background

 Buckingham is a seventh-generation Texan.
 Buckingham grew up in League City, Texas, before moving to Austin.
 She attended Westlake High School.
 She attended college at the University of Texas at Austin, and medical school at the University of Texas Medical Branch in Galveston, Texas.

-Buckingham is married to Ed Buckingham; they are both practicing physicians, herself as a oculoplastic surgeon.

 Buckingham was a school board member of the Lake Travis Independent School District from 2014 to 2015.
 She was also an appointee to the Texas Sunset Advisory Commission and the vice chair of the Texas State Board for Educator Certification.